TL;DR

 A type of membrane used in the electrolysis cell of a hydrogen water bottle.
 The SPE membrane selectively allows hydrogen protons to pass through while blocking oxygen, ozone, and chlorine from entering the drinking water.

 Why it matters when choosing: SPE technology is the dividing line between bottles that produce pure hydrogen and bottles that dump all electrolysis byproducts into your water.
 If a product listing doesn’t mention SPE (or its close cousin PEM), that’s a red flag.
 Practitioners on Reddit’s r/Biohackers consistently warn against bottles that lack this membrane, noting that ozone smell and taste are the most common complaints with cheap devices.
+For a full breakdown of how this membrane works, see this guide on SPE/PEM technology in hydrogen bottles.

 PEM (Proton Exchange Membrane)